carlosaenz26/ETL-twiter/README.md

 It was found a correlation betwwen the number of words and retweets, also between the amount of retweets and the compund score of the sentiments

+# SQL

+9 queries are developed to achive insights of colombian electric market